microsoft/pxt-arcade/docs/skillmap/balloon/balloon3.md

 ## {Intro @showdialog}

-Let's make our carnival game even more interactive!
+Let's add on to our carnival game!

 ![Add a mouse to represent your player](/static/skillmap/balloon/balloon3.gif "We can make a mouse that moves as you click." )